pace-neutrons/Horace/documentation/user_docs/docs/manual/Tobyfit.rst

 this information will be included when the ``sqw`` file is constructed by ``gen_sqw`` if the input files contain suitable information.

+A detailed description of how to use these functions and a working example is given in the :ref:`User's Guide <user_guide/Resolution_convolution:Using tobyfit`.

 Performing resolution convolution
 =================================

+A working example is also given in the :ref:`User's Guide <user_guide/Resolution_convolution:A worked example`.

 Setting the sample and instrument information
 *********************************************